honami82/deepixel-dev1.github.io/pixieunity/tutorial/index.md

 # Features

 - 3D Position
-  > 3D position calculated using single camera images.
+  > 3D position calculated using an image of single camera.
   > The position is in the coordinate system with the camera device as the origin.

   ![Image](./img/3D_position.png)